What is a Convolutional Neural Network? An Engineer's Guide

 return x

-The CNN network above has two convolution layers followed by a maximum pooling layer of 2-by-2.
+The CNN network above has two convolution layers followed by a maximum pooling layer with spatial dimensions of 2-by-2.

-A flattening layer can help classify the image of the sign into respective classes.
+A flattening layer can help classify hidden layers in the image of the sign into respective classes.

 Next, let’s decide on the optimizer and the loss function and define the training procedure.